vectara/vectara-docs/www/docs/api-reference/api-keys/delete-api-key.md

 ## Delete an API Key from the API Playground

-Check out our [interactive API Playground](/docs/rest-api/delete-api-key) that lets experiment with this REST endpoint.
+Check out our [interactive API Playground](/docs/rest-api/delete-api-key) that lets you experiment with this REST endpoint to delete API keys from an account.

 ### Request Headers